generalpurposelab/instruct-global/README.md

 # instruct-global

-instruct-global automates the generations of instruction fine-tuning datasets in low-resource languages (LRLs).
+Repo associated with the forthcoming paper 'Instruct-global: aligning language models to follow instructions in low-resource languages'.
+Instruct-global automates the process of generating instruction datasets in low-resource languages (LRLs).

 ## Background